debezium/container-images/kafka/1.7/README.md

-[Kafka](http://kafka.apache.org/) is a distributed, partitioned, replicated commit log service.
+[Kafka](https://kafka.apache.org/) is a distributed, partitioned, replicated commit log service.
 In Debezium, connectors that monitor databases write all change events to Kafka topics, and your client applications consume the relevant Kafka topics to receive and process the change events.

 # What is Debezium?

 Debezium is a distributed platform that turns your existing databases into event streams, so applications can quickly react to each row-level change in the databases.
 Debezium is built on top of Kafka and provides Kafka Connect compatible connectors that monitor specific database management systems.
 Debezium records the history of data changes in Kafka logs, so your application can be stopped and restarted at any time and can easily consume all of the events it missed while it was not running, ensuring that all events are processed correctly and completely.

 Running Debezium involves Zookeeper, Kafka, and services that run Debezium's connectors.
 For simple evaluation and experimentation, all services can all be run on a single host machine, using the recipe outlined below.
 Production environments, however, require properly running and networking multiple instances of each service to provide the performance, reliability, replication, and fault tolerance.
 This can be done with a platform like [OpenShift](https://www.openshift.com) that manages multiple Docker containers running on multiple hosts and machines.
-But running Kafka in a Docker container has limitations, so for scenarios where very high throughput is required, you should run Kafka on dedicated hardware as explained in the [Kafka documentation](http://kafka.apache.org/documentation.html).
+But running Kafka in a Docker container has limitations, so for scenarios where very high throughput is required, you should run Kafka on dedicated hardware as explained in the [Kafka documentation](https://kafka.apache.org/documentation.html).

 # How to use this image

 This image can be used in several different ways.
-All require an already-running Zookeeper service, which is either running locally via the container named `zookeeper` or with OpenShift running as a service named `zookeeper`.
+Unless you are running in "KRaft" mode (see below), all require an already-running Zookeeper service, which is either running locally via the container named `zookeeper` or with OpenShift running as a service named `zookeeper`.

 ## Start a Kafka broker